How Long Is Coast Guard Boot Camp

 Life During Training

-The life of a recruit at Cape May is a tapestry of various activities.
+The life of a recruit at Cape May consists of various activities.
 Physical conditioning, undoubtedly a cornerstone of training, is complemented by classroom education, practical skills training, and moral development.

 Recruits are not just trainees; they’re also employees of the U.S. government.
 As an E-1, a recruit earns approximately $1,785 per month, a salary that supports them as they undergo training.